sxjczzl/Homebrew-brew/docs/Tips-N'-Tricks.md

 ```

 ## Pre-downloading a file for a formula
-Sometimes it's faster to download a file via means other than those
+Sometimes it’s faster to download a file via means other than those
 strategies that are available as part of Homebrew.
 For example,
-Erlang provides a torrent that'll let you download at 4–5× the normal
+Erlang provides a torrent that’ll let you download at 4–5× the normal
 HTTP method.

 Download the file and drop it in `~/Library/Caches/Homebrew`, but